c2d-usp/pici/README.md

 ## How it works

-TODO: ADD THE arXiv URL to the paper
+If you want to understand what is the theory of our approach, you can read the [paper](https://openreview.net/forum?id=aUPT1kEiwP).

 ## Developer tools